 I was a vegetarian for the majority of my life.

-It wasn’t long before my parents just let me eat heaps of vegetables and mashed potatoes; I liked that stuff, and it’s not all that bad for you either.
+It wasn’t long before my parents just let me eat heaps of vegetables and mashed potatoes; I liked that, and it’s not too bad for you either.

 Then when I was a teen (or maybe a tween, none of us can really remember when it happened) I announced I was a vegetarian.
-No one in the family was surprised, and it did make eating at friend’s houses a whole lot easier with fewer parents insulted that I didn’t want to eat their cooking.
+No one in the family was surprised, and it made eating at friend’s houses easier with fewer parents insulted that I didn’t want to eat their cooking.
 (After all, I was a vegetarian: Of course she won’t want the meatballs!
-Better put some more salad on her plate…)
+Better put extra salad on her plate…)

 It’s now just over 10 years since I announced I was vegetarian, and I’ve got a new announcement: I’ve started eating meat and I like it.